chevah/geck/content/review.rst

 :menu_order: 090

-This page discuss the code/changes review process as both the person who requests a reviewer and a person who checks a review.
+This page discusses the code/changes review process as both the person who requests a reviewer and as the person who checks a review.

 ..  contents::